Exotic Shorthair Cat Health Issues & Prevention

 Veterinary Care Schedule for Exotic Shorthairs

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Exotic Shorthair.
-Here is the recommended schedule:
+Adjust the schedule based on your vet's advice.

 Cost of Exotic Shorthair Ownership